 Outside of yoga, Jenny’s other interests include self-development podcasts, movies, road trips and national parks, wildlife conservation, and travel and landscape photography.

 How do you spend your free time?
-Joe listens to, play and write music, hike, bike ride, play tennis, spend time with his kids and of course yoga!
+Joe listens to, plays and writes music, hikes, bike rides, plays tennis, spends time with his kids and of course yoga!

 Kat found Yoga when looking for a complement to long-distance running.
 She found that practicing Yoga not only enhanced her physically but also helped ease her struggle with stress and anxiety better than anything she had tried before.
 After a devastating knee injury left her permanently sidelined from running, she dove into Yoga further, enriching her knowledge and practice.